Buying your first home is an exciting prospect but it can also be a stressful experience.

 Looking for a Shared Ownership home?

-Peabody are one of the largest housing associations in the UK with a selection of Shared Ownership homes available throughout London and the South East.
+Peabody is one of the largest housing associations in the UK with a selection of Shared Ownership homes available throughout London and the South East.
 Take a look at our property search to find the perfect home for you.

 FIND A HOME